10 Best Grout Sealers of 2022 — Reviews & Top Picks

 It works by forming an invisible protective layer to keep stains and moisture out of the grout surface while still allowing vapor to escape.
 You can use the surface for normal foot traffic after two to five hours.
 But you should wait for at least 24 hours to let it dry completely.

 The best thing about the Miracle Sealants 511GAL4 511 Impregnator Sealer is that it includes a 20-year warranty to protect buyers from faulty materials and poor workmanship.
 The only drawback we found is the high volatile organic compound (VOC) levels in the product.
 Therefore, you may need to keep small children and pets away until it dries completely.
 You should also ensure the room is properly ventilated to protect yourself from the toxic fumes during application.
+Overall, this is the best grout sealer we have reviewed this year.

 2. StoneTech Heavy Duty Grout Sealer – Best Value